Kolmogorov-Arnold Networks in Thermoelectric Materials Design: Methodology

 \subsection{Kolmogorov--Arnold Networks}

-Kolmogorov--Arnold Networks are a neural architecture derived from the Kolmogorov--Arnold representation theorem, which guarantees that any multivariate continuous function can be expressed as a finite superposition of univariate continuous functions combined with binary addition operations.\cite{kan2023,liu2024kan,schmidt2021kolmogorov} Formally, the representation is written as:
+Kolmogorov--Arnold Networks are a neural architecture, schematically shown in Fig.~\ref{fig:KAN-graph} derived from the Kolmogorov--Arnold representation theorem, which guarantees that any multivariate continuous function can be expressed as a finite superposition of univariate continuous functions combined with binary addition operations.\cite{kan2023,liu2024kan,schmidt2021kolmogorov} Formally, the representation is written as:

-where $\phi_{q,p}$ and $\Phi_q$ are continuous univariate functions, and addition is the sole multivariate operation.
-Here, $x_p$ $(p = 1, \ldots, n)$ denotes the $p$-th input variable, $n$ is the total number of input dimensions, $\phi_{q,p}$ represents the inner univariate function acting on input $x_p$ within the $q$-th summation branch, and $\Phi_q$ denotes the corresponding outer univariate function applied to the aggregated contributions from all inputs.
-The index $q$ runs from $0$ to $2n$, ensuring a finite set of superpositions, while $f(x_1, \ldots, x_n)$ is the overall multivariate target function reconstructed by the network.
-Although KANs can be organised in a structure resembling MLPs, the Kolmogorov-Arnold representation theorem provides the theoretical foundation for universal approximation when implemented with shallow, fixed-width networks, which require at most $2n+1$ hidden nodes.~\cite{kan2023}
+The index $q$ runs from $0$ to $2n$, ensuring a finite set of superpositions.
+In this representation, $\phi_{q,p}$ denotes the inner univariate function acting on input $x_p$, and $\Phi_q$ denotes the outer univariate function applied to the aggregated contributions from all inputs.
+This decomposition establishes the theoretical foundation for universal approximation when implemented with shallow, fixed-width networks, which require at most $2n+1$ hidden nodes.~\cite{kan2023}